jhlothamer/godot_game_state_saver_plugin/README.md

-# Godot Game State Plugin
+# Godot Game State Saver Plugin

 This plugin maintains game object state (property values) between scenes as well as saves that state to a file.
 It handles the following scenarios for you: